lhanson/possum/Readme.md

 Writing a game with Possum will shield you from these gory details, but it may be of general interest if you're going deeper down the rabbit hole.

+## Input

+Raw input is collected via the `InputAdapter` interface and passed to any `InputContext`s that the game has attached to the active `Scene` for mapping into a higher-level `MappedInput` event.
+This allows an input context to map simple keypresses to events (KeyEvent.VK_UP to MappedInput.UP, for example) or collect multiple keypress combinations into higher-level actions with semantic meaning to the game.
+These are then set as the `Scene#activeInput` for each frame, and any `GameSystem`s active will have a chance to react to them.

+The provided `InputAdapter` implementation uses AWT's `KeyListener`.

 ## Rendering Process (AsciiPanelRenderingSystem)